3 Days in Seville | Itinerary + TOP Things to do

 Churros con Chocolate at Bar el Comercio

 Start your morning in true Seville style with some of the best churros con chocolate.
 Contrary to what you may think, churros and chocolate are not a dessert in Spain.
-They are typically eaten for breakfast or as early afternoon snack.
+They are typically eaten for breakfast or as an early afternoon snack.

 Plaza de la Encarnacion